lasseignelab/230227_JW_Setbp1Manuscript/src/README.md

 Gene regulatory networks were constructed using the scripts in this directory.
 In addition, the *.err* and *.out* files for each array job are included here to provide detailed information on the jobs.
-Prior to building PANDA networks, the user must first construct the inputs needed (ppi, TF-motif, and expression) and then build the *.txt*, which is a list of expression input file paths needed for the array job.
+Before building PANDA networks, the user must first construct the inputs needed (ppi, TF-motif, and expression) and then build the *.txt*, a list of expression input file paths needed for the array job.

     ## network_scripts/PANDA